PeamoNetwork/website/docs/en_US/install/wiiu.md

 Select the backup slot you just backed the save data up to.

 Select the profile to restore the save data to.
-This should be your **_Pretendo_** Network ID.
+This should be your **_Peamo_** Network ID.

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-transfer.webp" alt="SaveMii restore save data menu" width="100%">

 When ready, press the `A` button to transfer your data.
 Press `A` again to confirm your actions.
-If you get a message about backing up your data on your Pretendo profile, ignore.
+If you get a message about backing up your data on your Peamo profile, ignore.
 Your screen may briefly flash as the data is copied over.

-Once completed, exit SaveMii and ensure the game you transferred works properly on your Pretendo profile.
+Once completed, exit SaveMii and ensure the game you transferred works properly on your Peamo profile.

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-saveworkingonpretendo.webp" alt="Screenshot of a game that loaded successfully" width="100%">

-Repeat this process for any other save data you'd like to transfer to your Pretendo profile.
+Repeat this process for any other save data you'd like to transfer to your Peamo profile.